“How do I find out how much a house sold for in Ottawa?” is a question frequently asked by would-be sellers.

 Scrutinize house prices in current and upcoming listings.
 Focus especially on homes in your area which are comparable to yours as regards location, square footage, number of bedrooms and baths, age, condition, and upgrades.

 Review the asking prices of these “comps” and you’ll get a rough idea of the average price for a home in your neighbourhood.
+Who knows, your neighbourhood could be an up and coming one.
 This method works if you are satisfied with an approximate ballpark figure.
 However, it’s not the most accurate, since there is often quite a difference between the asking price and the amount that a home actually ends up selling for.

 2. Ask Your Neighbours Who Have Recently Sold

 Have any of your neighbours just sold their house?
 Seize the opportunity between the time you see that “Sold” sticker go up and the moment they pull away in a loaded moving van.
 Just knock on their door and ask casually, “So how much d’ya get?”